Wilbur Wood: Personal life and death

 you have to sell yourself," he said.

-Fishing is a hobby of Wood's.
+Fishing was a hobby of Wood's.
 He would often go out and catch snook during Chicago's spring training in Sarasota.
-Wood also gardens and cooks and continues to follow baseball, though not as much as he did while still playing.
+Wood also gardened and cooked and continued to follow baseball, though not as much as he did while still playing.
 After Wood's 300+ inning seasons, he was not a fan of the later-inning relief pitchers that were becoming so prevalent in baseball by 2001.
-He is good friends with Jim Price, his catcher at Columbus in 1966.
+He was good friends with Jim Price, his catcher at Columbus in 1966.

 During his career, Wood stood 6 ft tall and was listed at 180 lb.
-Edgar Munzel of The Sporting News offered the following description: "There isn’t anyone in the major leagues ... who looks less like a ballplayer.
-He’s a chubby, pot-bellied guy with thinning blond hair, blue eyes, and a pleasant round face."
+Edgar Munzel of The Sporting News offered the following description: "There isn't anyone in the major leagues ... who looks less like a ballplayer.
+He's a chubby, pot-bellied guy with thinning blond hair, blue eyes, and a pleasant round face."
 Soft-spoken with a distinct Boston accent, he had a sense of humor he would display around teammates.

+Wood died on January 17, 2026 at a hospital in Burlington, Massachusetts, at the age of 84.